minprog/cs50x-1718-1819/problems/mario-less/mario.md

 #####
 ~~~~

 The height and the width of the block are equal: both have size 5.
 How do you get from your previous program to this block?
-Observe that the block is simmply 5 times the line!
+Observe that the block is nothing more than 5 times the same line!
 So, you would need to repeat the whole program 5 times, right?
 Think how you might use another loop to accomplish this.
-Exactly which part of the prgram needs to be repeated?
+Exactly which part of the program needs to be repeated?

+Ideally, you now have two loops: one which loops for every line that should be printed, and one that loops over the number of hash marks that is printed on each line.

 ### 5. Left pyramid